-- 2.1 The purpose of this document is to set out the SRS noise policy when investigating noise complaints and the use of relevant legislation.
-It aims to :- - Set standards that SRS is committed to meet in respect of the investigation of noise complaints. - Set target response times for various categories of noise complaints. - Provide a transparent framework so that members of the public and local business know what level of service they can expect. - To liaise with South Wales Police, Community Safety Teams, Housing Associations, Council Housing Teams, Natural Resources Wales (NRW) and other partners and establish suitable systems of communication, interaction, and mutual assistance. - To ensure consistent enforcement that is proportionate, transparent, and objective, in line with the Shared Regulatory Services overarching Enforcement Policy. - To maximise the use of available resources.
+- 2.1 The purpose of this document is to set out the SRS statutory nuisance policy when investigating statutory nuisance complaints and the use of relevant legislation.
+It aims to :- - To set standards that the Service is committed to meet in respect of the investigation of statutory nuisance complaints. - To set target response times for various categories of complaints. - To provide a transparent framework so that members of the public and local business know what level of service they can expect. - To liaise with South Wales Police, Community Safety Teams, Housing Associations, Council Housing Teams, Natural Resources Wales (NRW) and other partners and establish suitable systems of communication, interaction, and mutual assistance. - To ensure consistent enforcement that is proportionate, transparent, and objective, in line with the Shared Regulatory Services overarching Compliance and Enforcement Policy. - To maximise the use of available resources.

-3. What is noise?
+3. What is statutory nuisance?